Want to try artichokes but don’t know where to start? Then, you are in the right place! Here we’ll show you the best way to clean and cook artichokes.

 Artichoke pasta bake

-This creamy and crunchy artichoke pasta bake is our favorite pasta to date.
-Made with artichokes cooked in a pan, peas, and potatoes, it’s perfect as a delicious and fulfilling family dinner.
+This creamy artichoke pasta bake is with artichokes, peas, and potatoes cooked in a pan; it’s excellent as a delicious and fulfilling pasta dinner.

 Artichoke pesto